The Univalence Principle: Univalent foundations

-which says that for any two types (e.g., sets) $X$ and $Y$, the \emph{identification type} $X=Y$ is equivalent to the \emph{equivalence type} $X\simeq Y$.
+An essential feature of HoTT/UF is Voevodsky's \emph{univalence axiom} which says that for any two types (e.g., sets) $X$ and $Y$, the \emph{identification type} $X=Y$ is equivalent to the \emph{equivalence type} $X\simeq Y$.
 By the indiscernibility of identicals, this then implies that equivalent types are indistinguishable by \emph{all} properties, and also all constructions.
 In other words, in HoTT/UF, the univalence principle for single types (the most trivial sort of ``mathematical structure'') holds essentially by definition.

-It was observed by Coquand and proven in~\cite{COQUAND20131105} and in~\cite[Section~9.8]{HTT}\footnote{The formalization of \cite{COQUAND20131105} compares the two independent results.} that this single postulate implies that the same kind of strong univalence principle also holds for a wide range of set-based mathematical structures such as groups and rings: the identification type of such structures is equivalent to their \emph{isomorphism} type, and therefore isomorphic structures are indistinguishable by all properties and constructions.
-This result has become known as the \emph{Structure Identity Principle}, a term coined by Aczel~\cite{Aczel_SIP}.
-As pointed out in~\cite{Awo13}, philosophically this can be viewed as the ultimate formulation of mathematical structuralism.
+It was observed by Coquand and proven in~\cite{COQUAND20131105} and in~\cite[Section~9.8]{HTT}\footnote{The formalization of \cite{COQUAND20131105} compares the two independent results.} that this single postulate implies that the same kind of strong univalence principle also holds for a wide range of set-based mathematical structures such as groups and rings.
+Namely, the type of identifications between two structures is equivalent to the type of \emph{isomorphisms} between them, and therefore isomorphic structures are indistinguishable by all properties and constructions.
+This latter result has become known as the \emph{Structure Identity Principle}, a term coined by Aczel~\cite{Aczel_SIP}.
+As pointed out in~\cite{Awo13} and~\cite{tsem-ufassf}, philosophically this can be viewed as the ultimate formulation of mathematical structuralism.
 Similarly, in \cite[Theorem~6.17]{AKS13} the univalence principle was proven for categories: identifications of univalent categories (those satisfying the ``local'' univalence principle for objects, as in space-based structures such as CSS) are equivalent to equivalences of categories.